ghostrider-05/github-discord-events/docs/guide/introduction.md

-# Github -> Discord webhook
+# Introduction

-Package to customize your GitHub webhook messages to Discord.
+This package is an easy, but highly configurable, way to customize your GitHub webhook messages to Discord.

 ## Why?